ufjschool/ob-s14/drafts/second/jamesthieke.md

 ###Roman Catholic Christianity

-Catholicism is the largest single denomination of Christianity, the world’s most popular religion, in America.
+Catholicism is the largest single denomination of Christianity -- the world’s most popular religion -- in America.
 The Catholic Church is based in Rome and has been enormously influential in the history of Europe.

 According to Catholic doctrine, when a person dies, that person’s soul is judged on the merit of his or her life and actions.
 If the soul was good, it gets an eternal reward in heaven; if it still needs some cleansing, it will be purified in purgatory; and if it was wicked, it will be sent to eternal punishment in hell.